-The state of Minnesota is committed to assisting all residents of Minnesota in accessing quality, affordable health care.
-Therefore, the Minnesota Department of Health, through its Office of Rural Health and Primary Care, is prepared to consider recommending a waiver of the foreign residence requirement on behalf of physicians holding J-1 visas, under certain conditions.
+The State of Minnesota is committed to assisting all residents of Minnesota in obtaining access to quality, affordable health care.
+Therefore, the Minnesota Department of Health, through its Office of Rural Health and Primary Care, is prepared to consider recommending up to 30 waivers of the foreign residence requirement on behalf of physicians holding J-1 visas each year, under certain conditions.

 The Minnesota Department of Health's participation is completely discretionary and voluntary and may be modified or discontinued at any time.
 The submission of a complete waiver package to the Minnesota Department of Health (the Department) does not ensure that the Minnesota Department of Health will recommend a waiver.
 In all instances the Department reserves the right to recommend or decline any request for a waiver.

-In order to facilitate review of waiver requests by the Minnesota Department of Health, the request for waiver should come from a United States health care facility on behalf of a J-1 physician, and not directly from a J-1 physician or physician's representative.
+In order to facilitate review of waiver requests by the Minnesota Department of Health, the request for waiver should come from a United States health care facility, registered to do business in Minnesota, on behalf of a J-1 physician, and not directly from a J-1 physician or physician's representative.

 All of the required information and documentation must be submitted in a single package with documents presented in the order set forth.
 All documents must contain the case number assigned by the U.S. Department of State.
-Waiver requests that do not comply with these requirements will be returned to the submitting health care facility for revision.
+Waiver requests that do not comply with these requirements will be returned to the submitting health care facility without further review.

 For more information, contact: